-Under Michigan and federal law, it is a crime to intimidate or harass another person because of that person’s race, color, religion, gender, or national origin.
-Crimes that are committed because of or connected to one of those characteristics are subject to additional charges or a more severe sentence.
+Under Michigan and federal law, it is a crime to intimidate or harass another person because of their race, color, religion, gender, or national origin.
+Crimes committed because of or connected to one of those characteristics are subject to additional charges or a more severe sentence.
 Examples include:

 - Causing unconsented physical contact with the victim;

 - Damaging or destroying the real or personal property of the victim; or

 - Threatening by words or actions to do either of the above where it is reasonable to believe it may be done.

 The physical contact requirement is usually a battery (unconsented physical touching), either with a weapon or not.
 Any touching will suffice to make the law apply, even if no injury occurs, such as pushing, grabbing an arm, or spitting.

 When charged as a hate crime, a threat does not require actual touching.
 Laws punishing words or speech implicate a defendant’s 1st Amendment right to free speech.
 In most cases, courts have denied defenses based on the 1st Amendment.
 These arguments are legally complex, and only the most experienced and skilled lawyers have routine success with defending clients based on Constitutional rights.

 What is the penalty in Michigan for ethnic intimidation and hate crimes?
 How can a defense attorney help?